Dragodraki/Testdisk_ISO_Standalone/README.md

 Legal distribution:
 Testdisk originally is Open-Source.
-So my modification of it will be.
+So my improved modification of it will be too.
 You are allowed to share/copy it in the same way its publisher allowed it.
 One request: If you plan to fork my ISO, feel free to do so, but you have to name me as original programmer for the mod in your readme!